 \subsection{Classification Models}

-Sentiment classification is performed using scikit-learn's Gradient Boosting Classifier, which constructs sequential decision tree ensembles to correct prior errors.
+Sentiment classification uses scikit-learn's Gradient Boosting Classifier, which constructs sequential decision tree ensembles to correct prior errors.
 This approach balances performance and efficiency for medium-sized datasets.
-For each embedding, two configurations are evaluated: a baseline (n\_estimators=100, learning\_rate=0.1, max\_depth=3) and a tuned version (optimized via grid search, see Section IV).
-All experiments are conducted with seed=42 to ensure reproducibility.
+For each embedding, two configurations are evaluated: a baseline (n\_estimators=100, learning\_rate=0.1, max\_depth=3) and a tuned version optimized via grid search (see Section IV).
+All experiments are conducted with seed=42 for reproducibility.